Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 "Because… well, it’s Jack Tisdale."

 Ava and Adam both nodded understanding and glanced at one another.
 Gabe knew that neither of them had managed to re-engage with Jack since the Tisdale family’s return to Cimbrean, which was a shame.
-He should have been their last link to his late sister, Sara, and they should have been the same for him...but it hadn’t happened.
+He should have been their last link to his late sister, Sara, and they should have been the same for him... but it hadn’t happened.

 "Lemme guess," Adam said, quietly.
 "He’s getting into fights?
 Giving you attitude?"